Johann-Nocete/Johann-Nocete/README.md

 - 🌟 Completed Git & GitHub Setup 2024 with an already existing account.
 - 🔭 I’m currently working on my final API project.

+⚡ Fun Fact!
+-I'm happy when the code works prefectly!

 Thanks for stopping by!